Online GAR System

 This FREE basic service , allows Personal Users in a piston powered aircraft to complete and submit a single GAR to the UK Border Force online system subject to the Terms and Conditions of OnlineGAR.

 This service requires the use of Silverlight compatible browsers.
-Google Chrome and Microsoft Edge do not support Silverlight.
+Google Chrome, Microsoft Edge and Firefox 52 do not support Silverlight.
+At this time Internet Explorer 11 or earlier supports Silverlight.

 First time users will need to Register at OnlineGAR and agree to Terms and Conditions to use the service.You will get a Registration acknowledgement Email from OnlineGAR.com.
 To use this FREE service provided by AOPA UK do not click on the link in the Email from OnlineGAR.com or you will be taken to the OnlineGAR subscription (paid) services page.You may need to log out from Online GAR if you have signed in.
 Exit from the AOPA website and then re-open this page and use the link above and sign in when asked.
 You should then get the AOPA GAR form, but may have to load and run Silverlight if prompted